 What is next for you?
 What do you want to do with your career long-term?

-What would you recommend to someone who is considering going into a role like yours?
+What would you recommend to someone who is considering becoming a skilled inpatient care coordinator?

 If you could teach anything to today’s graduate students in your profession, what would it be?

 I wish there was more education on insurance regulations, and how that is incorporated into your treatment plan.